 Our automobile listings and promotional information are provided and continuously updated by our dealer customers.
-Users interested in particular automobile models can conveniently search for up-to-date information on such models without having to visit the local showrooms of relevant dealers.
-If such listings and promotional information provided by our dealer customers are frequently inaccurate or not reliable, our users may lose faith in our websites, resulting in reduced user traffic to our websites and diminished value to advertisers, which could adversely affect our business and financial performance.
+Users interested in particular vehicle models can conveniently search for up-to-date information on such models without having to visit the local showrooms of relevant dealers.
+If such listings and promotional information provided by our dealer customers are frequently inaccurate or not reliable, our users may lose faith in our websites, resulting in reduced user traffic to our websites and diminished value to advertisers.
+We may receive more customer complaints, and we may need to allocate more resources in responding and handling such complaints.
+We cannot guarantee that such complaints will be resolved in satisfactory.
+Our reputation could be harmed, which could adversely affect our business and financial performance.